Battle-Cats-Complete/Battle-Cats-Complete/README.md

 >
 > To fix this, type the following command in Terminal: `xattr -cr`, then drag the app file into the terminal window to auto-fill the path.

-BCC requires two additonal third-party resources to unlock full functionality.
+BCC requires two additional third-party resources to unlock full functionality.
 Without these, the apps capabilities are limited:
 - Rooted Android device/emulator that is not Bluestacks and can run The Battle Cats
 - Legally obtained Decryption Keys and Initialization Vectors for every region

-## Credit
-Various people have motivated and helped me create this project:
-- **TheWWRNerdGuy:** Provided a repo which holds Rust code for reading raw game data, also gave coding tips.
-- **SweetDonut0:** Used their Cat Stats Tool & Animation Viewer web-app hosted on the Wiki as a reference for code.
-- **fieryhenry:** Coder with many Battle Cats related projects of their own, of which I took inspiration from.
-- **Timtams:** Did field research to confirm certain game data quirks, also supplied some custom assets.

 >This is an unofficial, educational tool.
 For full details regarding PONOS Corp. copyrights, authorized handling of game files and decryption keys, and our strict liability disclaimer, please read LEGAL.md before use.